rstudio/shinymeta/README.md

 The **shinymeta** R package provides tools for capturing logic in a Shiny app and exposing it as code that can be run outside of Shiny (e.g., from an R console).
 It also provides tools for bundling both the code and results to the end user.

+## Breaking changes in shinymeta 0.2.0

+On August 6, 2019, we introduced a major syntax change into shinymeta, that is not compatible with the previous syntax.
+If you're here after watching @jcheng5's [useR2019 talk](https://www.youtube.com/watch?v=5KByRC6eqC8) or reading @zappingseb's [blog post](https://towardsdatascience.com/shinymeta-a-revolution-for-reproducibility-bfda6b329f68), please be aware that the `!!` operator has been replaced with a `..()` function.
+See [this page](https://github.com/rstudio/shinymeta/wiki/Syntax-changes-for-shinymeta-0.2.0) for details.

 ## Installation

 **shinymeta** is not yet on CRAN, but you can install it via the **remotes** package: